Updated May 15, 2019

 In this price range you would expect at least 6 months or a year so make of it what you will but I was disappointed with Rep for this, they made such a great FID bench and to only offer you 30 days on the upholstery is crazy, whilst

 I hope this doesn’t put people off the bench because it’s an excellent

 A high capacity adjustable version of the York ST flat utility bench.
 The bench is made from heavy duty powder coated steel.

-A great height at 19″ from pad to floor in flat, with easily enough adjustment angles to keep most weightlifters happy.
+And a great height at 19″ from pad to floor in flat, with easily enough adjustment angles to keep most weightlifters happy.